-If you really want an honest answer to that, there’s no better way to find it than to hold post-mortem meetings.
-They can be incredibly useful for getting a full 360 view of how well your processes are working.
+If you want an honest answer, there’s no better way to find it than to hold post-mortem meetings.
+They can be handy for getting a full 360 view of how well your processes are working.
 They’re also a terrific way of streamlining and improving your workflow.

 What is a post-mortem meeting?

-A post-mortem meeting is essentially a constructive debrief at the end of a project.
+A post-mortem meeting is a constructive debrief at the end of a project.
 What went right?
 What could have been improved?
-The idea is to use the insights that emerge from the meeting to adjust your processes in order to improve how you work in the future.
+The idea is to use the insights that emerge from the meeting to adjust your processes to improve how you work in the future.

-Meetings like this are useful in many contexts because they are adaptable to all kinds of work situations.
-Whether the project was a small one-off job actioned by an individual team or a large cross-functional team collaboration, holding a post-mortem meeting will ensure that you raise your game for the next challenge.
+Meetings like this are helpful in many contexts because they are adaptable to all kinds of work situations.
+Whether the project was a small one-off job actioned by an individual team or an extensive cross-functional team collaboration, holding a post-mortem meeting will ensure you raise your game for the next challenge.